ccao-data/data-architecture/dbt/models/shared_columns.md

 Deed number/document number of the sale.

 Serves as the unique identifier for each sale.
-Can be used to lookup more information on the Clerk/Recorder of Deeds website.
+Can be used to lookup more information on the Clerk/Recorder of Deeds site.
 {% enddocs %}

 ## deed_type